 Welsh Birds Rarities Committee

 This subcommittee of WOS assesses records of scarce and rare birds in Wales, producing an annual report.
 It also maintains the list of all the birds seen in Wales, which can be downloaded here: simple list (pdf), detailed version (MS Excel).
-The title of the subcommittee has now been changed from Welsh Records Panel (WRP) to Welsh Birds Rarities Committee (WBRC) to run parallel to the BBRC (British Birds Rarities Committee).
+Previously this subcommittee was called Welsh Records Panel but this is now the Welsh Birds Rarities Committee (WBRC) to run parallel to the BBRC (British Birds Rarities Committee).

 There is a three tier system of record assessment for uncommon birds recorded in Wales: